Writing Your LinkedIn Work Experience Section (Examples + 3 Tips)

 Director of Sales, Southwest Region - Chase | Los Angeles, CA

-Led a team of two account executives.
-Together we managed a portfolio of 50+ clients and agencies.
-Our client base consisted of Fortune 500 companies from a wide range of industries including Entertainment, Auto, Technology, Fashion, Technology, and Travel.
+Led a team of two account executives and managed a portfolio of 50+ clients and agencies that consisted of Fortune 500 companies from a wide range of industries including Entertainment, Auto, Technology, Fashion, Technology, and Travel.

 Launched the company’s first app download campaign with a re-targeting strategy resulting in a two-day $500K package.